- ESB or not to ESB – original post

 The processing grid architecture is a powerful way to perform parallel processing tasks that can scale out.
 For clarification, scale out refers to the ability to add commodity hardware (nodes) to the architecture for processing more data or events.
 The processing power must grow linear or near linear as more nodes are added.
-Grids are typically used for highly computational tasks that can be parallelized such as processing large volumes of market data for trends or collecting device information (such GPS coordinates from phones or cars) for realtime analysis .
-This architecture is less about integration and more about processing power, however, typically the data comes from multiple data sources and funneled into the processing grid.
+Grids are typically used for highly computational tasks that can be parallelized such as processing large volumes of market data for trends or collecting device information (such GPS coordinates from phones or cars) for real-time analysis.
+This architecture is less about integration and more about processing power, however, typically the data came from multiple data sources and funneled into the processing grid.

 Processing Grid Characteristics

 - All nodes have the same configuration.
 Each node will process the same data input the same way as the other nodes.
 This mans it doesn’t matter which node in the cluster processes the data